spyridon97/vtk-clip-evaluation/README.md

 ## Introduction

-Repository for the evaluation of the external facelist calculation algorithms in VTK/Viskores.
+Repository for the evaluation of the clip calculation algorithms in VTK/Viskores.

 The algorithms that are evaluated are the following: